MORE-EU/RES-health/README.md

 * Indirect Modelling: This component includes solutions that work by modelling the behavior of the time-series during (labelled) periods and then assigning labels depending on how well those models approximate the behavior of the newly incoming data.
 * Behavior detection.
 Refers to the detection of the behavior of newly incoming data based on the available labels and utilizing an aggregate of the predictions of the multiple models trained in different bins or regions of the training datasets.

+  Link to the notebook: [Direct Behavior Detection ](https://github.com/MORE-EU/RES-health/blob/main/notebooks/tools/Direct_model_Evaluation_method.ipynb)
-  Link to the notebook: [Behavior Detection](https://github.com/MORE-EU/more-pattern-extraction/blob/main/notebooks/semantic_segmentation.ipynb)###allagi
+  Link to the notebook: [Indirect Behavior Detection ](https://github.com/MORE-EU/RES-health/blob/main/notebooks/tools/Indirect_model_Evaluation_Naive.ipynb)

 3. **Forecasting**

  This section discusses the challenges and importance of forecasting the power output of wind turbines in the context of variable renewable energy sources (vRES).
 As vRES penetration levels increase, they introduce more variability and unpredictability to electricity generation, leading to volatile energy market prices.
 The objective of this tool is to predict a safe underestimate of the minimum power output for each hour over the next two days based on the weather data.